dgroomes/java-columnar-query-engine/README.md

   simple arrays but I want to use compressed data structures using something like JavaFastPFOR and I might want to use the foreign memory API if I figure out that that's the best way to ensure that the data is laid out compactly (plus I want to learn the API).
-* [x] DONE Drop the 'single field' object graph type.
-I just want to model a "table" or maybe "collection" to use Mongo's term
-* [x] DONE Use the word 'Table' instead of 'ObjectGraph' and lift out the many types from `ObjectGraph` into top-level classes because it is distracting being so tightly coupled/related (especially with the static creator methods). which is good because it disambiguates it from SQL.
-* [x] DONE (answer: yes) Can we make the query execution signature return a table?
-* [x] DONE Separate the query API from the query engine.
-Use different Gradle modules.
 * [ ] Generic type parameters should work on the 'match' method.
 It takes a table and returns table of the exact same type.
 Not sure this is worth doing because I'm not sure I'm going to sub-type Table?
 I mean maybe.
 * [ ] Genericize the Query API a bit. `PointedStringCriteriaQuery` is too restrictive.
 There should be a query type that